Crimes like identity theft, credit card fraud and other Internet-based

 is called “Phishing”.
 Phishing involves sending you seemingly

-legitimate e-mails requesting your personal information.
+legitimate e-mails or text messages requesting your personal information.
 This is often

 accomplished by asking you to verify or confirm confidential